Davenchy/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 0x00.
 Shell, Basics

-- create bash script `0-current_working_directory` to print current working directory path
+- Create bash script `0-current_working_directory` to print current working directory path
-- create bash script `1-listit` to list the contents of the current directory
+- Create bash script `1-listit` to list the contents of the current directory
+- Create bash script `2-bring_me_home` to change the current directory to the user's home directory